dirtman/ibapi/doc/txt:get.md

 # NAME

-ibapi ptr delete - delete Infoblox PTR records
+ibapi txt get - get Infoblox TXT records

 # USAGE

-- ibapi ptr delete &lt;options/args>
+- ibapi txt get &lt;options/args>

 # DESCRIPTION

-The delete command is used to delete Infoblox PTR records.
+The get command is used to read/fetch Infoblox TXT records.

-To delete a single PTR record, a single hostname and optionally an IP address may be provided as command line arguments.
+By default, the hostname and TXT value of each fetched record is shown.
+The
-Alternatively, a list of records to delete can be specified in a file (see --filename).
+\--verbose option can be specified to print out the raw API response, which includes additional fields.

-If an IP address is specified, the PTR record to delete must contain that IP address, else no ptr will be deleted.
-If no IP address is specified, the PTR record is deleted regardless of its IP address(es).
+To fetch a single TXT record, a single hostname and/or TXT value may be provided as command line arguments.
+Alternatively, a list of records to fetch can be specified in a file (see --filename).

 # OPTIONS